 These days, back to school means Home-based-learning (HBL).
-For parents, part of conquering this new territory should also entail effectively managing children’s screen time.
-In 2020, the Singapore Government kickstarted a month-long Home-Based-Learning (HBL) exercise as part of its measures to curb the spread of Covid-19.
+For parents, part of conquering this new territory should also entail effectively managing children’s online learning and their overall screen time.
+In 2020, the Singapore Government kick-started a month-long Home-Based-Learning (HBL) exercise as part of its measures to curb the spread of Covid-19.
 Like Singapore, nations worldwide have implemented new HBL measures, using technology as the primary tool to facilitate the successful transition.
 This article explores how parents can balance their children’s online learning and screen time.

 The move to HBL signifies a whole new lifestyle change for children and parents and can be quite challenging.
 A big part of conquering this new territory is getting familiar with information and communication technology.

 Parents also have to help their children manage multiple online classes a day, set up a daily routine that allows them to stick to their online lesson plans without any distractions, and know how to balance it all without compromising their mental and physical health.